Kidney masses, or tumors, are growths that develop on the kidney. They can be cancerous or benign. In some cases, they may indicate an infection.

 Most growths that develop in the kidney are not cancerous.
 However, they might still require medical intervention.

-Different types of kidney masses exist, and their causes, symptoms, and treatments will differ.
-For example, a cyst on the kidney will likely indicate an infection.
+There are various types of kidney masses, and their causes, symptoms, and treatments will differ.
+For example, a cyst on the kidney most commonly indicates a simple fluid-filled cyst.
+It does not usually require any medical interventions unless it grows too large or becomes infected.

-Doctors will consider the size of the tumor, among other factors, to help them determine whether it is a cause for concern.
+Healthcare professionals will consider various factors, including the size of the tumor, to help them determine whether it is a cause for concern.
 They may use different imaging techniques to determine the size of the mass.
-Generally,

-- tumors less than 3–4 centimeters (cm) across are less likely to be malignant
+• tumors less than 3–4 centimeters (cm) across are less likely to be malignant (cancerous)

-- up to 40% of 2-cm kidney masses are benign, with only 10% being high grade RCC
+• up to 40% of 2-cm kidney masses are benign (noncancerous), with only 10% being high-grade RCC

-Due to this, doctors may perform further tests on people with larger kidney masses, as they carry a higher risk of being malignant.
+Healthcare professionals may perform additional tests on people with larger kidney masses, as they carry a higher chance of being malignant.

-The main concern for solid kidney masses is RCC, which is the most common form of kidney cancer, accounting for
+The main concern for solid kidney masses is RCC, which is the most common form of kidney cancer.
+Approximately 9 out of 10 people with kidney cancer have RCC.

 Other cancers of the kidney include: